Browse Academic Units and Programs in the Faculty of Science

 What is a B.Sc.
 Liberal Program?

 This is a flexible and modular program.
-You combine a core science component (CSC) in a Science discipline with a breadth component, which may be a minor from a wide variety of areas, a major concentration from the Faculty of Arts, or a second CSC from any group in Science.
-Consider the Liberal program if you do not want to overly specialize—plus, you will still have room left over for elective courses.
+Students combine a core science component (CSC) in a Science discipline with a breadth component, which may be a minor from a wide variety of areas, a major concentration from the Faculty of Arts, or a second CSC from any group in Science.
+The Liberal program should be considered by students who do not want to overly specialize and still want room left over for elective courses.

 What about Joint Programs?

 The Faculty of Science also has quite a few joint programs.
-These programs combine two different disciplines, which allow you to gain expertise in two fields.
+These programs combine two different disciplines, which allow students to gain expertise in two fields.

 What about Interdisciplinary Programs?

 There are many ways to create interdisciplinary programs in the Faculty of Science.
-You can add a minor to a major or honours program, you can take a liberal program that contains both a core science component and a breadth component, or you can select an explicit interdisciplinary major.
+Students can add a minor to a major or honours program, they can take a liberal program that contains both a core science component and a breadth component, or they can select an explicit interdisciplinary major.
 The Faculty of Science offers three such interdisciplinary programs: Earth System Science, Environment, and Neuroscience.